agrbin/svgtex/README.md

 This is really two services in one:

-1. When you provide it with a single formula in either LaTeX or MathML format, then that formula will be rendered on our servers, and the results will be returned as a pure SVG resource.
+1. When you provide it with a single formula in either LaTeX or MathML format, then that formula will be rendered on the server, and the results will be returned as a pure SVG resource.
 2. When you provide it with a JATS file that contains one or more equations, then all of the formulas will be extracted from that JATS file, and sent back to your